-For the first time, researchers have used a chip-based sensor with an integrated laser to detect very low levels of a cancer protein biomarker in a urine sample.
-The new technology is more sensitive than other designs and could lead to non-invasive and inexpensive ways to detect molecules that indicate the presence or progression of a disease.
+For the first time, scientists could identify very low concentrations of a cancer protein biomarker in a urine sample using a chip-based optical sensor with an embedded laser.
+The new technology is more sensitive than previous models and may result in non-invasive, low-cost methods to identify molecules that signify the existence or progression of a disease.

 Today’s expensive and sophisticated techniques to detect biomarker levels necessitate biopsies and analysis in specialized labs.
 The newly created technology opens the way for the quicker and more sensitive detection of panels of biomarkers, enabling physicians to act quickly to enhance the personalized diagnosis and treatment of illnesses like cancer.